What you should look out for.

-- Reject cold calls - If you've been cold called with an offer to buy and sell shares, chances are it's a high risk investment or a scam.
-You should treat the call with extreme caution.
-The safest thing to do is to hang up.
+- Reject cold calls - If you've been cold-called with an offer to buy or sell shares, chances are it's a high-risk investment or a scam.
+Treat it with extreme caution.

-- Check the firm on the FS register at http://www.fca.org.uk/register - The Financial Services Register is a public record of all the firms and individuals in the financial services industry that are regulated by the FCA.
+- Check the firm on the Financial Services Register - a public record of all the firms and individuals in the financial services industry that are regulated by the FCA.

-- Get impartial advice - Think about getting impartial financial advice before you hand over any money.
-Seek advice from someone unconnected to the firm that has approached you.
+- Get impartial advice - before you hand over any money, seek advice from someone unconnected to the firm that has approached you.

-If you use an unauthorised firm to buy or sell shares or other investments, you will not have access to the Financial Ombudsman Service or Financial Services Compensation Scheme (FSCS) if things go wrong.
+- Don’t use unauthorised firms to buy or sell shares or investments.
+If things go wrong, you won’t be protected by the Financial Ombudsman Service or Financial Services Compensation Scheme (FSCS).

 Report a scam

-If you suspect that you have been approached by frausters please tell the FCA using the share fraud reporting form at www.fca.org.uk/scams , where you can find out more about investment scams.
-You can also call the FCA Consumer Helpline on 0800 111 6768.
+If you suspect you’ve been approached by fraudsters, tell the FCA.
+Use their share fraud reporting form at www.fca.org.uk/scams or call the FCA Consumer Helpline on 0800 111 6768.

-If you have lost money to investment, you should report it to Action Fraud on 0300 123 2040 or online at www.actionfraud.police.uk/
+If you’ve lost money to investment fraud, you should report it to Action Fraud on 0300 123 2040 or online at www.actionfraud.police.uk.

-- Keep your Shareholder Reference Number and Investor Centre user name and password safe and secure, in the same way you would for your bank account details and PIN.
+- Keep your Shareholder Reference Number and Investor Centre username and password secure.
+Just like you would for your bank account details and PIN.

-- Do not share your personal shareholder details with any unexpected callers.
+- Never share your personal shareholder details with unexpected callers.